Skip to main content

 Tricolored Heron - Egretta tricolor

-a Tri-colored heron wading A wading Tri-colored Heron
+A Tri-colored heron wading A wading Tri-colored Heron

 The Tricolored Heron (formerly called the Louisiana Heron) is similar in appearance to the Little Blue Heron.